nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ## modules

-Every module can be enabled or disabled by passing true / false to `enabled`.
-Read more about the module on the <i class="fas fa-fw fa-info-circle"/> icon in each title.
+Every Module can be enabled or disabled by passing true / false to `enabled`.
+Read more about the Module on the <i class="fas fa-fw fa-info-circle"/> icon in each title.

 ### amqpPublisher <a href="{% link _docs_integrate/03-connector-modules.md %}#amqppublisher"><i class="fas fa-fw fa-info-circle"/></a> {#amqppublisher}